Modular abelian surfaces of small conductor with nontrivial Tate--Shafarevich groups: Introduction

 \subsection{Outline of the paper}

-In \Cref{sec:prove-congs-ss} we generalise a result of Kraus--Oesterlé \cite[Proposition~4]{KO_SUQDBM} which allows us to prove $(\fp,\fq)$-congruences of (Galois orbits of) modular forms by comparing only finitely many Fourier coefficients.
+In \Cref{sec:prove-congs-ss} we generalise a result of Kraus--Oesterlé \cite[Proposition~4]{KO_SUQDBM} which allows us to prove $p$-congruences of modular forms by comparing Fourier coefficients up to a Sturm bound (this result is likely known to experts).
 Applying this result to the pairs of forms in \Cref{tab:full-examples} (which includes the examples in \Cref{thm:examples}) we prove \Cref{thm:congruence-classification-av}, which gives several examples of $(\fp,\fq)$-congruent pairs of abelian varieties of dimension $\leq 2$.

-In \Cref{sec:sieve} we describe our generalisation of the algorithm given by Cremona--Freitas~\cite{CF_GMFTSTOCBEC} for determining $(\fp, \fq)$-congruences of newforms and apply this to prove \Cref{thm:congruence-classification}.
+In \Cref{sec:sieve} we describe our generalisation of the algorithm given by Cremona--Freitas~\cite{CF_GMFTSTOCBEC} for finding examples of $p$-congruences of newforms and apply this to prove \Cref{thm:congruence-classification}.